OWASP/CheatSheetSeries/cheatsheets/Cryptographic_Storage_Cheat_Sheet.md

 #### Rule - Use independent keys when multiple keys are required

 Ensure that key material is independent.
-That is, do not choose a second key which is easily related to the first (or any preceeding) keys.
+That is, do not choose a second key which is easily related to the first (or any preceding) keys.

 #### Rule - Protect keys in a key vault